-- 1. The TH Provider must provide to each of its participants the notice of occupancy rights and the certification form at each of the following times: - a.
-At the time the participant is denied admission under a covered RRH program; - b.
-At the time the participant is provided assistance or admission under the covered RRH program; - c.
-With any notification eviction, of termination of assistance or program discharge. - 2.
+- a.
+VAWA protections include; right to report crime, prohibition against retaliation and discrimination, prohibitions against denials or terminations based on victim status, distribution of VAWA notice of occupancy rights, requirement of VAWA lease addendum for landlords receiving CoC funding, emergency transfers and lease bifurcation, victim right to self-certify and housing provider documentation requirements/ limitations, right to confidentiality. - 2.
+The TH Provider must provide to each of its participants the notice of occupancy rights and the certification form at each of the following times: - a.
+At the time the participant is denied admission under a covered TH program. - b.
+At the time the participant is provided assistance or admission under the covered TH program. - c.
+With any notification of termination of assistance or program discharge. - 3.
 The participant or family shall not be required to meet any other eligibility criteria or preferences for the project.
-The participant or family shall retain their original homeless or chronically homeless status for the purpose of the transfer. - 3.
+The participant or family shall retain their original homeless or chronically homeless status for the purpose of the transfer. - 4.
 The TH Participant shall notify TH provider or TH Case Manager and submit a written request for a transfer.
+The TH Provider will immediately work with the TH Participant to establish a safety plan. - 5.
+The TH provider will provide reasonable accommodations to this policy for individuals with disabilities. - 6.
+The TH Participant's written request for an emergency transfer should include either: - a.
+A statement expressing that the TH Participant reasonably believes that there is a threat of imminent harm from further violence if the TH Participant remains in their current housing.